How to use your bathroom scale as a fuel gauge

 How much to eat after your fast?

-Personally, one challenge I find with fasting is that it’s easy to overdo it when you get to eat again.
-I think some people experience this more than others.
-Dr Phinney made the analogy that telling someone not to binge at the end of a fast is like telling someone to hold their breath but then not to take too big a breath when they come up for air.
+One challenge I find with fasting is that it’s easy to overdo it when you get to eat again.
+Telling someone not to binge at the end of a fast is like telling someone to hold their breath but then not to take too big a breath when they come up for air.

-While some people can eat normally the next day after a fast, personally I find that it’s easy to reach for the energy dense lower nutrient dense foods or to give yourself liberty to eat foods that you may not normally eat if you were being disciplined all the time.
-By doing this, I’ve found it’s still possible to maintain or gain weight when fasting more days that you eat if you’re not disciplined with what you eat on your feasting days.
+While some people can eat normally the next day after a fast, personally I find that it’s easy to reach for the energy-dense lower nutrient-dense foods or to give yourself the liberty to eat foods that you may not normally eat if you were being disciplined all the time.
+By doing this, I’ve found it’s still possible to maintain or gain weight when fasting more days that you eat if you’re not disciplined with what you eat on your fasting days.

 What to eat after you fast

 One of the unique things about fasting is that it forces your body into the cleansing process of autophagy and primes the body to rebuild.
 Hence, it’s especially important to feed the parts of the body you want to grow (lean muscle mass is critical for long term health) and maximise the nutrient density during the initial refeed.

 In some ways, a fast is only as good as the feast afterwards.
 Your body is primed to absorb all of what you give it in the refeed.
 If your goal is to lose fat during the fast then it’s important to build back the essential vitamins, minerals and amino acids during the feeding period.

 The body will fight to get what it needs in the long run and I think you’ll have a better chance of avoiding cravings and involuntary binging if you maximise the essential nutrients of your food when you do this.
 And if you are using fasting to achieve long term weight loss I think it makes sense to try to get the maximum number of nutrients with the least amount of energy (a.k.a. avoiding empty calories and maximising nutrient density).